faricamago/Operating_Systems_Principle_efficiency/README.md

-# Files for CPSC457 Assignment 1
+# Starter code for CPSC457 Assignment 1
 You can compile the C++ code by running:

 ```